cognitedata/reveal/documentation/docs/migration-guide.md

 :::note
-This example could easily have been migrated using `ByNodePropertyNodeSet`, but in other cases this might not be as straight forward as here.
+This example could easily have been migrated using `ByNodePropertyNodeSet`, but in other cases this might not be as straight forward as shown.
 :::

 # Migrating from [@cognite/3d‑viewer](https://www.npmjs.com/package/@cognite/3d-viewer)